AmayaGS/BioX-CPath/README.md

 During preprocessing, the following steps are performed: **tissue segmentation**, **patching**, **feature extraction**, **adjacency matrix construction**, and **graph construction**.
 Finally, **random walk positional encoding** is pre-computed on the generated graphs and stored as a pytorch geometric transform.

-#### Arguments

-All arguments used to run the code are defined using `Argument parser` and can be modified using the command line.

 #### Data Directory Structure

-The WSIs should be stored in a directory structure as shown below.
+The `patient_labels.csv` and WSIs should be stored in a directory structure as shown below.
 The `slides` folder is the `input_directory`, which the `config` file should point to.
 It should contain all the WSIs for each patient, with the naming convention `patientID_staintype.tiff`.
 The `patient_labels.csv` file should contain the patient IDs and the target labels for the task:

 ```
 --- Dataset_name